 Event details

-£50 per person, includes parking and admission to the house, garden and farmyard
+£50 per person, includes parking and admission to the house and garden

-You’ll gain insights into the lives of governesses and nannies entrusted with the care of elite families' children, and navigate the depths of loss with poignant letters and diaries concerning childhood mortality.
+You’ll gain insights into the lives of governesses and nannies entrusted with the care of elite families' children, and explore the often poignant childhood letters and diaries that form part of the Chatsworth archive.

 Meeting Place and Time